garronej/ts-ci/README.md

 [![Watch the video](https://user-images.githubusercontent.com/6702424/82117367-c32ea700-976f-11ea-93f9-ec056aebc528.png)](https://youtu.be/Q5t-yP2PvPA)

-# Examples of auto-generated readme:
+# Examples of auto-generated readme

 ![npmjs com](https://user-images.githubusercontent.com/6702424/82402717-70017080-9a5d-11ea-8137-0bfa9a139655.jpg)

-# Creating a documentation website for your project:
+# Creating a documentation website for your project

 I recommend [GitBook](https://www.gitbook.com), It enables you to write your documentation in markdown from their website and get the markdown files synchronized with your repo.